 Explore the servers, pools, and tenant databases

-In the Azure portal, browse to your list of SQL servers, and then open the catalog-dpt-<USER> server.
+In the Azure portal, browse to your list of SQL servers.
+Then open the catalog-dpt-<USER> server.

-- The catalog server contains two databases, the tenantcatalog and the basetenantdb (a template database that is copied to create new tenants).
+- The catalog server contains two databases, tenantcatalog and basetenantdb (a template database that's copied to create new tenants).

 Go back to your list of SQL servers.

 Open the tenants1-dpt-<USER> server that holds the tenant databases.